rust-lang/book/nostarch/chapter10.md

 `char` in a slice.
 The function bodies have the same code, so let’s eliminate the duplication by introducing a generic type parameter in a single function.

-To parameterize the types in the new function we’ll define, we need to name the type parameter, just as we do for the value parameters to a function.
+To parameterize the types in a new single function, we need to name the type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
 But we’ll use `T` because, by convention, parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is CamelCase.
 Short for “type,” `T` is the default choice of most Rust programmers.